Tom-Sloan/WorldSystem/slam3r/SLAM3R_engine/implementation.md

 use conda 3dreconstruction for local developement, if there are an libraries missing from 3drecontstruction, insall them in 3dreconstruction.
 It is at /home/sam3/anaconda3/envs/3dreconstruction/bin/python

+For a working commit of slam3r_processing.py look at https://github.com/Tom-Sloan/WorldSystem/commit/b15afedda8b36cb8423df86b0f4b9e72a23d6b9b.
+Remember to go back to the correct branch after.

+app.py and recon.py are a working demo from the original slam3r repo.

+The slam3r paper is at https://arxiv.org/html/2412.09401v3.

+Don't build docker containers, ask me to build them.

 **Goal**: Achieve 25+ fps processing (matching offline performance) by eliminating downsampling overhead and implementing true parallel mesh generation.

 ### Implementation Progress Summary